CERTIFICATES OF COMPETENCY AND WATERMANSHIP

 Also under normal conditions, an authorised Club Coach or Authorised Adult must accompany junior rowers and scullers (those under 18 years old) either in the boat, on the bank or in a coaching launch.
 Bank and launch-based supervisors must carry a throw line as part of a launch safety kit.

-J16s - J18s can be awarded a CoW so they can boat in 'yellow' board conditions, but still must be supervised by an adult with a CoW, in the boat, alongside or in an accompanying boat/launch.
+J16s - J18s can be awarded a CoW so they can boat in 'Red/Yellow' board conditions, but still must be supervised by an adult with a CoW, in the boat, alongside or in an accompanying boat/launch.

 The Club Captain maintains and displays, in the Clubhouse also, a list of the following: